joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_studiousness/prologue.md

 We must next consider studiousness and its opposite, curiosity.
 Concerning studiousness there are two points of inquiry:
 (1) What is the matter of studiousness?
 (2) Whether it is a part of temperance?

-* Whether The Proper Matter Of Studiousness Is Knowledge?
-* Whether Studiousness Is A Part Of Temperance?